 Previous support for small businesses

-In addition, 2,700 businesses will not have to pay business rates this financial year.
-This amounts to £68 million of rates that local businesses will not have to pay and provides significant direct support for small businesses in the city.
+In addition, 2,700 businesses did not have to pay business rates last year.
+This amounts to £68 million of rates that local businesses did not have to pay and provide significant direct support for small businesses in the city.

 Business rates enquiries

 View our business rates pages to make an enquiry about business rates.